Dvpsadmin/performance-dashboard/README.md

     <snip>
 ```

-Once you're happy with the configuration you can run `make generate` to generate the performance page.
-This will create an output folder where `index.html` exists which is your generated page with stats.
-Go on, take a look at what your brand new performance page looks like!
+Once you're happy with the configuration you can run `make generate` to generate the performance dashboard.
+This will create an output folder where `index.html` exists which is your generated dashboard with stats.
+Go on, take a look at what your brand new performance dashboard looks like!

-To quickly iterate on how you would want the page to look like use the command `make watch`.
+To quickly iterate on how you would want the dashboard to look like use the command `make watch`.
 Every time a change is being made in the `source` folder it will output the changes in the `output` folder.
 This won't use data pulled from any metrics so if you want to see it with data you'll have to add that data in the `conf_dev.yml` file.
 You should look for words that ends with `_stat`.

 ## Update the data every 24 hours
-When you made sure that your page successfully builds, which you can do with the command `make generate`.
+When you made sure that your dashboard successfully builds, which you can do with the command `make generate`.
 The next step is to make configurations for Travis.

 You'll need to add secure github token to `.travis.yml`.
 The way to do that is described in [detail here](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/).
 But in short you'll need to do the following.
 First delete the secure statement that isn't yours.
 Then get a [github token](https://github.com/settings/tokens) and use it below.

     sudo gem install travis
     travis encrypt GH_TOKEN=your_token --add

-Then in the settings for travis go on and add the following environment variables: `SD_AUTH_TOKEN` with a token from the app and `GH_REPO_SLUG` which is the path to your repo (ie in our case it would be `serverdensity/performance-page`)
+Then in the settings for travis go on and add the following environment variables: `SD_AUTH_TOKEN` with a token from the app and `GH_REPO_SLUG` which is the path to your repo (ie in our case it would be `serverdensity/performance-dashboard`)

-After that you start using the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours.
+After that you start using the free service [Nightli.es](https://nightli.es) to continually build your performance dashboard every 24 hours.

 ## Configuration
 Let's walk through the configuration options that you can make in `conf.yml`.
 There are two base levels for the yaml file. `general` and `infrastructure`.
 For the general settings you have the following.